Diptabose/create-ts-server/README.md

 # Prebuilt Typescript Express Server CLI

-A fast and opinionated Node.js CLI tool to scaffold a prebuilt **MERN-style server** with TypeScript, Express, and a ready-to-use folder structure.
+A fast and opinionated Node.js CLI tool to scaffold a prebuilt **Typescipt express server** with TypeScript, Express, and a ready-to-use folder structure.
 Perfect for quickly starting backend projects with all essential boilerplate in place.

 ---